Meet Stuart Ian Currie: Professional Artist and Art Educator

 My dream of becoming a full-time artist never faded.

 Finally, let me just add… I am still the ‘struggling’ artist!
+So if you have a compassionate heart and would love to help a struggling artist, please visit our Shop or Services page.